 A: You are right to be skeptical.
 Few unbiased financial planners would recommend segregated funds under any circumstances.
-In almost all cases, they only make sense for the agents who collect fat commission for selling them.
+In almost all cases, they only make sense for the agents who collect fat commissions for selling them.

 A “seg fund” is not actually a mutual fund: it’s an insurance product.
 That’s why they are often recommend by insurance advisors, who are often not licensed to sell other types of investments.
 If all you sell is hammers, every problem looks like a nail.

 Seg funds come with a number of benefits that sound appealing.
 First, they have a maturity guarantee, which sets a minimum value for the fund after a specified period (often 10 years).
 In other words, if you invest your $320,000 in a seg fund with a 100% guarantee, you’d have assurance that it will be worth at least $320,000 at maturity, even if markets tank.

 The funds also have a life insurance component, so if you pass away and your fund has declined in value, you’ll receive a payment that makes you whole again.
 Moreover, because they’re insurance products, seg funds are protected from your creditors if you declare bankruptcy.
 They can also be used to pass assets directly to your beneficiaries when you die, thereby avoiding probate fees.